Benunc/better-click-to-tweet/readme.txt

 == Frequently Asked Questions ==

+= Are there other style options? =
+Yes!
+If you are a developer, there are [limitless options for styling](http://benlikes.us/bcttcustom "custom style for Better Click To Tweet").

+If you are not a developer, I have released a premium add-on for selecting among several (and growing) different style options.
+Check out [Premium Styles](http://benlikes.us/bcttps "Premium Styles for Better Click To Tweet")

-= How Does Better Click To Tweet Work? =
+= How does Better Click To Tweet work? =
 Better Click To Tweet enables you to create beautiful Click To Tweet boxes in your blog posts.
 Once you've installed and activated the plugin, click on the settings link to put in your Twitter username, and save the settings.

 Then, wherever you want to insert a Click to Tweet quote, use a shortcode in the format `[bctt tweet="xxxxxxxxxxxx"]` replacing the `xxxxxxx` with your tweetable quote.